-Does a kit zoom lens starting at 18mm or 16mm cramp your style by constricting angle of view on your APS-C sensor camera?
-If so, the following specialty zoom lenses shoot unusually wide angles of view, with great depth of focus (such as for tight interior spaces, architecture, real estate, slot canyons, or sweeping landscapes):
+Kit zoom lenses for APS-C sensor cameras typically start with focal lengths no wider than 18mm or 16mm (27mm or 24mm equivalent).
+Want a broader perspective?
+The following specialty zoom lenses shoot ultra-wide angles of view, with great depth of field — such as for tight interior spaces, architecture, real estate, slot canyons, or sweeping landscapes.

-- Caveats: The above wide-angle Tokina lenses are not image-stabilized, thereby increasing tripod use − so instead, consider the stabilized Sony 10-18mm OSS lens unless you primarily prefer using a tripod.
-Image stabilization (such as Nikon Vibration Reduction/VR or Canon IS or Sony OSS or Tamron VC) is most important for telephoto lenses to counteract hand held shake at slow shutter speeds.
-When built into some wide angle lenses, this feature helps you shoot more sharply at slower shutter speeds (such as in dimmer light), helping to blur flowing water or moving subjects while keeping non-moving subjects sharp in the same image.
+Image stabilization allows more hand-held photography, free from a tripod, for more flexible nature-travel photography on-the-go.
+Each brand has its own terminology: Nikon Vibration Reduction/VR, or Canon IS, or Sony OSS, or Tamron VC.
+Stabilization is most important for telephoto lenses to counteract hand held shake at slow shutter speeds.
+In stabilized wide-angle lenses, handheld shots are sharper at slower shutter speeds (such as in dimmer light), helping to blur flowing water or moving subjects while keeping non-moving subjects sharp in the same image.

 Stitch panoramas instead of buying a specialty wide-angle lens

 Instead of buying a specialty wide-angle lens above, it’s cheaper to stitch a panorama from multiple shots:

 - To easily capture landscape images wider than your 18mm kit lens, simply stitch a panorama from a series of adjacent overlapping images shot in an array with your existing lens.

 - Stitching multiplies megapixel count to compensate for compromised sharpness of megazoom and kit lenses.
 But if you want to enlarge prints bigger than 2 or 3 feet without the need for stitching, shoot with sharper lenses on a tripod.